Why are salons a concern?

 Cosmetics (Food and Drug Administration) (PDF — 221.59 KB)

 Cosmetics.
-Product and Ingredient Safety (Food and Drug Administration)
+Product and Ingredients (Food and Drug Administration)

 Cosmetology Right to Know Brochure (Rutgers School of Public Health) (PDF — 306.68 KB)